 A curriculum which inspires…

-At Brabourne Primary school, we aim to engage the children in a stimulating and ambitious curriculum, to allow them to acquire the skills, knowledge and understanding needed to develop into well rounded and fully informed citizens.
-The broader curriculum is the launch-pad to reach this goal, creating a festival of cultures and experiences for the children during their time at the school.
+At Brabourne Primary School, we aim to engage the children in a stimulating and ambitious curriculum; allowing them to acquire and embed the skills, knowledge and understanding needed to develop into well rounded, fully informed citizens and resilient life-long learners.
+Our curriculum is the launch-pad to reach this goal; creating a festival of cultures and experiences, within a meaningful context, for the children during their time at the school.

 Our curriculum aims to: